wp-plugins/mini-twitter-feed/readme.txt

 == Description ==

-	the plugin "mini Twitter feed" puts Twitter on your Wordpress blog, you can add your tweets or the tweets from the folks you like, lists, queries...
+The plugin "mini Twitter feed" puts Twitter on your Wordpress blog, you can add your tweets or the tweets from the folks you like, lists, queries...

 You can display up to 100 tweets within 7 days (limit set by Twitter's Search API).
 It uses the color of your link profile on Twitter or the color of your website.

 It displays tweets from your feed or from the Twitter Search, from a list or from your favorite users.
 It is very flexible and modular.

 You can read more on [miniTwitter](http://minitwitter.webdevdesigner.com/ "Embed twitter on your Wordpress blog").

 == Installation ==